cherose-sem/UFO_Compilation/Blog/README.md

 ![image](https://user-images.githubusercontent.com/16150075/49698689-6b2d6180-fbc7-11e8-8d5c-3748e10270f5.png)

+##### C. Experimentation

+We also conducted an experiment that will define how SPM works — [Monitoring a System Crash Experiment with Digital Ocean, Grafana, Promethueus and Stress Test](https://github.com/cph-cs241/UFO_Compilation/blob/master/Blog/Experiment.md).

+### IV.
+Conclusion

+There are no exceptions on unexpected system failure.
+We could always plan for flawless perfect system, but the assurance that nothing will go wrong over time is very naive.
+And the consequences of having the customers/users deal with a failing system from time to time is a big no, no for the business, the income will not flow if the system is down or slow!
+There are SPM tools which can provide the awareness for the developers/operators about the system's performance.
+It can be costly effective to spice up the system with SPM tools rather than even more expensive resolving performance issues and lost customers due to product's dissatisfaction.

+The experiment describes how you can use Grafana, Prometheus, Node_exporter to monitoring and visualize the performance of your system, by chance detecting any performance issue/overload if any and be alerted with a predescribed alert rule.
+The advantage of monitoring your system is to get awareness of the issue(s) in real-time, and probably fix the issue before it reachs the customers, so it wont have impact on your business.

+### V. Outlook Discussion

+ A system monitoring will give operators an opportunity of monitoring performance of the system in real-time, and prevent additional system breakdown.
+Given that SPM is important and all the IT professionals in the field thinks that it should be done as early as possible in the development cycle.
+We implemented Grafana and Prompetheus for our LSD project, and it was a occurence of system breakdown, and we used the monitoring to trace the error.
+Here's a short brief and reflection on what we learned from the event.

 ##### _System Performance Issue Tracking Experience — our system hits the ground badly_

 November 14, 2018 — we encountered a system breakdown.
 We were notified that our Hackernews system was either so slow in loading the summary page or just crashed totally after request.
 We started investigating the problem and came up with bunch of possible cause of the problem.